Move the authority to the information, and not the other way around

 Motivating our guys

 Finally, a lot of good things and behaviors will emerge from doing this.
-We can actually copy the list with what you will lack and loose in a strict hierarchical organization, and restate it again, with one small change:
+We can actually copy the list with what you will lack and lose in a strict hierarchical organization, and restate it again, with one small change:

-“higher chance of lack of other things such as commitment, ownership, responsibility, innovation and ambition”
+“higher chance of lack of other things such as commitment, ownership, responsibility, innovation, and ambition.”

-In the good old days we called this empowerment, but sadly that word has been abused a lot.
-Empowerment without autonomy and authority to change your situation is pretty much … not empowerment.
-In reality though empowerment is exactly what we’re doing when moving the authority to the information; handing down operation power to lower level.
-They don’t act totally random though; with good leadership and well communicated goals and direction they, to quote Captain Marquet again:
+In reality, though, empowerment is exactly what we’re doing when moving the authority to the information; handing down operation power to a lower level.
+They don’t act totally random though; with good leadership and well-communicated goals and direction they, to quote Captain Marquet again:

 Act as if the manager/leader was standing behind them.